mfahampshire/mfahampshire/README.md

 Main focuses:
 - System programming with Rust (especially focussed on networking abstractions)
 - Using WASM for privacy-preserving code within the confines of browsers (e.g. userspace TCP/IP, certs, and security restrictions)

+Note on Git commit heatmap: since we use squash-and-merge for PRs, the majority of the commits in the heatmap below are merged PRs into the Nym monorepo.